 Brrr… winter nights?
 Craving something to warm the belly and comfort the soul?
-This is what you need brewing slowly in your kitchen… Zuppa Toscana!
-A giant pot of this creamy concoction made up of crumbled sausage, tender, melt in your mouth potatoes, crispy heavenly bacon, and the goodness of kale.
+Here’s what I need brewing slowly in my kitchen… Zuppa Toscana!
+I whip up a giant pot of this creamy concoction filled with crumbled sausage, tender, melt-in-your-mouth potatoes, crispy heavenly bacon, and the goodness of kale.

 What is Zuppa Toscana?